René-Robert Cavelier, Sieur de La Salle: Great Lakes forts

 After leaving Lower Canada in September 1678, La Salle and his lieutenant Henri de Tonti travelled to Fort Frontenac (now in Kingston, Ontario) and then to Niagara where, in December 1678, they were the first Europeans documented to have seen Niagara Falls; they built Fort Conti at the mouth of the Niagara River.
 There, they loaded supplies into smaller boats (canoes or bateaux), so they could continue up the shallow and swiftly flowing lower Niagara River to what is now the location of Lewiston, New York.
 There the Iroquois had a well-established portage route that bypassed the rapids and the cataract later known as Niagara Falls.

 The first ship built by La Salle, called the Frontenac, was a 10-ton single-decked brigantine or barque; it was lost in Lake Ontario on January 8, 1679.
 Afterward, La Salle built Le Griffon, a seven-cannon, 45-ton barque, on the upper Niagara River, at or near Cayuga Creek; she was launched on August 7, 1679.
 La Salle sailed in Le Griffon up Lake Erie to Lake Huron, then up Huron to Michilimackinac and on to present-day Green Bay, Wisconsin.
 Le Griffon then left for Niagara with a load of furs, but was never seen again.

 La Salle continued with his men in canoes down the western shore of Lake Michigan, rounding the southern end to the mouth of the Miami River (now St. Joseph River), where they built a stockade in November 1679.
 They called it Fort Miami (now known as St. Joseph, Michigan).
 There they waited for Tonti and his party, who had crossed the Lower Michigan peninsula on foot.

 On December 3, 1679, with a group of 40, La Salle and Henri de Tonti headed south from Fort Miami.
 They canoed up the St. Joseph and followed it to a portage at present-day South Bend, Indiana.
 They crossed to the Kankakee River and followed it to the Illinois River.
 In January 1680, they reached an area that is near the current city of Peoria, Illinois.
 In order to help the local Peoria tribe defend themselves against the Iroquois, La Salle and his group built a stockade and named it Fort Crèvecoeur.

 In March 1680, La Salle set off on foot for Fort Frontenac for supplies.
-There, he discovered that only month after his departure, the soldiers at Ft.
+There, he discovered that only a month after his departure, the soldiers at Ft.
 Crevecoeur, led by Martin Chartier, mutinied, destroyed the fort, and exiled Tonti, whom he had left in charge.